gohugoio/hugo/content/concept.md

 ### Press & Articles

 * The press and article pages have been moved under "News" along with "Release Notes".
-Also, this whole section is lower on the navigation because it's less frequently visited---I'm assuming---than just about everything on the site.
+This section is lower on the navigation because it's less frequently visited than other areas (my assumption).
-* Like everything else, I've kept up with changes to the docs upstream on GitHub, but in this case, I also includes a [half dozen *new* articles as well](/news/press-and-articles/).
+* Like everything else, I've kept up with changes to the docs upstream on GitHub, but in this case, I also included a [half dozen *new* articles as well](/news/press-and-articles/).

 ### About Hugo

 * Content is more or less the same, but I've cleaned up a lot of the language, and copy edited for consistency throughout.
 I've also added in some extra frills (e.g. resources that extoll and teach more about the benefits of SSGs on [/about/benefits](/about/benefits/)).
-* Release notes are now in the "News" section, although I'm still iffy on this decision.
+* Release notes are now in the "News" section, although I'm still unsure on this decision.
 I can gladly move this back into "About" to give it a higher degree of discoverability in the menu.

 ### Getting Started

 * **[[UPDATE 2017-03-12]]**
-    * The Quick Start need to be completely reworked; this could include a walkthrough of a new default theme (#)
+    * The Quick Start needs to be completely reworked; this could include a walkthrough of a new default theme (#)
 * ~~The [Quick Start][] has been completely updated for more consistent heading structure, etc. Also, **I may delete the "deployment" section of the Quick Start** since this a) adds unnecessary length, making the guide less "quick" and b) detracts from the new "hosting and deployment" section, which offers better advice, and c) is redundant with [Hosting on Github](https://hugodocsconcept.netlify.com/hosting-and-deployment/hosting-on-github/).
 For example, the Quick Start didn't mention that files already written to public are not necessarily erased at build time.
 This can cause problems with drafts.
 I think the other options&mdash;e.g. Arjen's Wercker tutorial&mdash;are more viable and represent better practices for newcomers to Hugo.
 If future versions of Hugo include baked-in deployment features, I think it's worth reconsidering adding the deployment step back to the Quick Start.~~

 ### Content